CMSgov/bcda-static-site/_pages/access-claims-data.md

 #### Response example: completed job

-The response will contain a bundle of resources for each historical job requested by your organization.
+The response will contain a bundle of resources for each historical job.
 Each resource section in the response represents a single past job request.

-The example below shows 1 historical job with a “Completed” status.
-Since this is in response to an unfiltered request, the job could either be archived, expired, or completed.
+This example shows 1 historical job with a “Completed” status.
+Since this was an unfiltered request, the job could either be archived, expired, or completed.

 <!-- snippet -->
 {% capture curlSnippet %}{% raw %}